Blog Home

 Vitamin D and calcium are both important for bone health.

-While calcium builds bone, vitamin D is needed for the absorption of calcium and phosphorus.
+While calcium builds bone, vitamin D is needed to absorb calcium and phosphorus.
 Vitamin D also regulates blood levels of calcium to support healthy bone mineralization (bone building) and to prevent calcium from dipping to dangerously low levels.
 Vitamin D and calcium work together to protect against osteoporosis and other conditions related to weak or brittle bones.

 The body makes vitamin D.